mikemartin/statamic-butik-documentation/configuration/configuration.md

 'order-confirmations' => 'your_mail@butik.com',
 ```

-Butik will send one confirmation e-mail for every sold product.
+Butik will send one confirmation email for every sold product.
 You can define the address right here.

 {% hint style="info" %}
-You need to set up your mails with Statamic correctly, before butik can successfully notify you.
+You need to set up your Statamic email settings correctly, before butik can successfully notify you.
 {% endhint %}

 See the [Statamic documentation](https://statamic.dev/email) for more information.
-You can easily send yourself a test mail from the control panel to confirm that you mail is working as expected.
+You can easily send yourself a test mail from the control panel to confirm that your email is working as expected.

 ##  Useful links